 Danish caviar, Stenbiderrogn, is a real treat and a small luxury Danes enjoy either in the late winter or early spring.
-The season has started early this year.
+The season has started late this year.

 The article continues below.

 By Henrik Stender

 This year enjoy the delicate, salty and fresh taste of the Danish caviar at home.

 The article continues below.

 We are not quite there yet, however, prices are coming down to around DKK 80 to 100 for 100 grams if you buy in bulk.

 So what are you waiting for?

 Indulge in this delightful and luxurious delicacy.
 The good news?
 It’s healthy as well.

 There are a number of recipes, but here I give you my favourite, the old-fashioned version.
 Depending on your purse calculate from 50 grams per person.

 When the price is at its lowest, I always calculate more, as the indulge recipe below reflects!